MaddyGuthridge/transcoded/README.md

   good format, Jellyfin will have no troubles streaming media in this format to clients.

+## Deploying

+Refer to `docker-compose.yaml` for an example which is built from source.

 ## Configuration

 The YAML file at the path `$TRANSCODED_CONFIG` will be loaded as the main